GliderKrisomallos/TheVortex-Support/README.md

 # The Vortex-Support

-# Privacy Policy for PressVortex
+# Privacy Policy for The Vortex App

 Last updated: 2025-12-30